best-hvac-books-reviews-from-amazon

 Residential Construction Academy HVAC is a comprehensive guide that has many full-color illustrations and photographs to assist with learning.
 The book is for aspiring HVAC technicians who are interested in the installation and service of residential HVAC systems.

-We really liked the step-by-step instructions and the images placed side by side.
+We liked the step-by-step instructions and the images placed side by side.
 This is certainly a good learning aid.
-The instructions provided in the book were very clear and it is an enjoyable read.
+The instructions provided in the book were very clear, and it is an enjoyable read.

 Another great feature of this book is the green checklists and the green tip boxes.
 These are really helpful in highlighting important tips in the text.
 The green is symbolic of the move by the HVAC industry to environmentally friendly construction methods.